Weighting of sub-sample

 I hope this helps,

-#8 Updated by Ante B almost 2 years ago
+#8 Updated by Ante B about 2 years ago

 Thanks for your comment.